 The fair value of collective investment funds is provided by the investment managers or administrators at balance date.
 The price is based on the fair value of the underlying net assets or securities of the collective investment fund.
-Their classification within the fair value hierarchy is determined by the nature of the underlying instruments.
+Their classification within the fair value hierarchy is determined by the lowest level classification of the underlying instruments.

-INSURANCE-LINKED INVESTMENTS
+INSURANCE- LINKED INVESTMENTS

-Insurance-linked investments which are catastrophe bonds are valued using prices provided by reputable pricing vendors or brokers at balance date.
+Insurance-linked investments which are catastrophe bonds are valued using prices provided by reputable pricing vendors or brokers at balance date, and have been classified within Level 2 of the fair value hierarchy.